 My first book, Van Gogh On Demand: China and the Readymade

-(forthcoming Jan 2014), brings ethnographic and art historical approaches together in a study of the world's largest production center for oil-on-canvas painting in Dafen village, China, and explores the postmodernist valorization of appropriation and creativity in contemporary propaganda and conceptual art.
-I am currently writing a second book, on export painting in the period of world maritime trade centered in Guangzhou (Canton) from 1760 to 1842.
-This book will explore the little known connections between the work of anonymous Canton painters and the practices of natural history, portraiture, photography, tea production, Gilbert Stuart, Jean-Auguste-Dominique Ingres, costumbrismo
+(U Chicago Press 2014), is a study of Dafen village, China, the world's largest production center for oil-on-canvas painting.
+The book examines conceptual art, propaganda, skill, craft and performance in Dafen, and evaluates the postmodern valorization of creativity and appropriation in globalist artistic discourses.
+I am currently completing a second book manuscript, on export painting in the period of world maritime trade centered in Guangzhou (Canton) from 1700 to 1842.
+This project examines the little known connections between the work of anonymous Canton painters and the practices of natural history, portraiture, photography, tea production, Gilbert Stuart, Jean-Auguste-Dominique Ingres, costumbrismo

 , and bobblehead dolls.
 I am also coediting a special issue of positions

-Prior to joining the Rhetoric department, I was a junior fellow of the Society of Fellows at Harvard University, and obtained my PhD from the History, Theory and Criticism program in the School of Architecture and Planning at MIT.
+Prior to joining the Rhetoric department, I was a junior fellow of the Society of Fellows at Harvard University, and obtained my PhD from the History, Theory and Criticism of Architecture and Art program in the School of Architecture and Planning at MIT.